atoms19/dominity.js/README.md

 ## should you use it
 using dominity makes building websites with interactivity faster but its upto you wether you use it or not
->it is  tiny just 1.45kb still it gets the job done
+>it is  tiny just around 1.45kb still it gets the job done
 ## how to use it
 just take the link! you know the drill!
 ```html